Does Homeowners Insurance Cover College Students?

 How to Prevent On-Campus Losses as a College Student

-Although a standard homeowners insurance policy will help college students repair or replace their items in case of a loss, it's better to avoid losses altogether.
-Students should consider leaving their valuables at home and take safety precautions like locking dorm room doors.
+While homeowners insurance helps replace stolen or damaged items, preventing losses is better.
+Students should consider leaving their valuables at home and take safety precautions like locking their dorm room doors.

 bag icon

-It may not be possible to leave electronics like laptops and tablets behind when going to college.
-But items like valuable jewelry and luxury watches are probably better left at home.
+Electronics like laptops and tablets are necessary for college, but valuable jewelry and luxury watches are better left at home.

 wristwatch icon